A Versatile And Experienced Attorney In Estate Litigation

 Devoted To Clients And Getting Results

-Mr. D’Addario has nearly 50 years of legal experience.
+Mr. D’Addario has nearly over 50 years of legal experience.
 As a solo practitioner, he will provide the attention you need.
 As a probate judge, he understands the inner workings of estate administration, estate planning and probate.
 He will answer your questions and help develop an effective legal strategy.

 Disinherited and disgruntled heirs and beneficiaries are often behind the contesting of wills and trusts.
 Among the reasons these legal documents are contested, include: